ThemesHarbor/venture-child-theme/README.md

 # Venture child theme

-The venture child theme is a starter blank child theme for the [Venture WordPress theme](https://themesharbor.com/downloads/venture/).
+The Venture child theme is a starter blank child theme for the [Venture WordPress theme](https://themesharbor.com/downloads/venture/).

 ## Renaming _(optional)_